 The following information is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included.
 Ask your doctor if you need to take any special precautions.
 Use each of these medications as recommended by your doctor, or according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

 There are no specific treatments for autism.
-However, several kinds of medication may help to treat symptoms.
+However, several kinds of medications may help to treat symptoms.
 For example, many individuals with autism have behaviors associated with anxiety, irritability, inattention, obsessive-compulsive habits, or aggression.
 Some of these medications are used as part of a more widespread treatment program to help with these types of behaviors.

 Some drugs in this class appear to help people with autism by altering brain chemistry.
 These drugs increase the amount of brain chemicals like serotonin and noradrenaline.
 These chemicals are believed to have stimulant effects.
 They may help treat repetitive and other maladaptive behaviors, irritability, depressive symptoms, tantrums, anxiety, aggression, difficulty with transitions, and aspects of social interaction and language.

 Clomipramine is a medication used to treat obsessive-compulsive disorder (OCD), which shares features with autism.
 The specific chemical abnormalities related to autism have not been identified yet.
 The use of these drugs is guided by experience and trial and error.

 Medications are given 1-2 times per day in doses similar to those used to treat depression .
 Side effects such as dry mouth, lightheadedness, and sedation are the most common.
 There are many other side effects.
 Some are serious, such as disturbances of heart rhythm.
 Talk to your child's doctor about the specific side effects of these drugs.

 This medication is most commonly used for attention deficit hyperactivity disorder (ADHD).
 It also may help certain forms of autism.
 Methylphenidate is not recommended for children under age six.
 It might help treat hyperactivity, impulsivity, and inattention.

 Possible side effects include: